-As disciples work their way toward independence, it is a tremendous help to have housing at a greatly reduced rate.
-After approximately two years, a disciple can make the transitional living site permanent by agreeing to pay market rent for the space.
+As disciples complete the program and begin to transition to increased independence, UGM Dallas offers affordable housing options at a greatly reduced rate.
+After two years, disciples have the opportunity to make the transitional living site permanent by agreeing to pay market rent for the space.
+UGM Dallas owns and manages four transitional living sites including:

-Work is very important to the disciples making their way through the rehabilitation program.
-Many of the daily jobs throughout the Mission are done by disciples.
+Work is very important to disciples making their way through the rehabilitation program.
+Throughout the Mission, many of the daily jobs are performed by disciples.
 These include food preparation and serving, custodial work, operating the Mission’s telephone switchboard, maintenance throughout the Mission, assisting in the daily intake at The Bridge, and supervision of overnight clients.
 Disciples are also available to the public for outside contract services.
-Contracting these services helps support and encourage the disciples, as well as Mission staff.
+Contracting these services helps financially support and encourage disciples, as well as Mission staff.